 In 2007, the race introduced a series of commemorative marathon finisher's medals.
 Each year the marathon finisher's medal features a different state monument located in the battlefield.
-Stay tuned for more details on the 2014 medal.
+The 2014 medal will honor the state of Alabama.

 Previous marathon medals featured monuments from the following states:

 - Sesquicentennial of the Civil War (2013)